GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty

-During the design optimization stage, we set the parent and the child latent dimensions to be 5 and 10, respectively, based on the aforementioned parametric study.
-The objective is to maximize the overall energy absorbance over a range of frequencies.
-More specifically, a single unit cell of metasurface is made of a dielectric with relative permittivity 2.88-0.09$i$, where $i$ is the imaginary unit $i=\sqrt{-1}$.
-The periodic boundary condition is imposed on the boundary of the analysis domain.
-The performance metric, energy absorbance, is defined as $A(f)=1-T(f)=1-|S_{11}(f)|^2$, where $f$ is the excitation frequency of an $x$-polarized incident wave (8-9 THz in this work), $T$ is the transmission, and $S_{11}$ is a component of the $S$-parameter matrix that characterizes an electrical field intensity in a complex network.
-To achieve broadband functionality, we formulate the objective function as the sum of energy absorbance at individual frequencies (\ie, $J= \sum_{i=1}^{n_f} A(f_i)$, where $n_f$ is the number of equidistant frequencies at which absorbance is to be observed).
+During the design optimization stage, we fixed the parent and the child latent dimensions to be 5 and 10, respectively, based on the aforementioned parametric study.
+The objective is to maximize the mean energy absorbance over the given range of frequencies, 8-9 THz.
+To achieve broadband functionality, we formulate the objective function as the sum of energy absorbance at individual frequencies (\ie, $f= \sum_{i=1}^{n_\omega} A(\omega_i)$, where $n_\omega$ is the number of frequencies at which absorbance is to be observed).
 The RF Module of COMSOL Multiphysics\textsuperscript{\textregistered}~\cite{multiphysics1998introduction} is used for evaluation of metasurfaces.

 Similar to the airfoil design example, we compared standard optimization with robust design optimization.
 To investigate the benefit of modeling free-form uncertainty over uniform uncertainty, we also benchmarked the performance of GAN-DUF against the method that models fabrication uncertainty as uniform boundary variation~\cite{wang2019robust,da2019stress,sigmund2009manufacturing}.
 Specifically, following \cite{wang2019robust}, we first convolve the nominal design pattern $\mathbf{x}_{\text{nom}}(r)$ with a Gaussian filter to obtain a blurred pattern $\tilde{\mathbf{x}}(r)$: